Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-06-15-josm-relations.md

 - Observe that at the top of the panel are the tags for the relation.
 These tags work the same way as tags always work.
 - At the bottom is a list of the members of the relation.
 This relation has three members - that is, the three ways that are part of our relation.
-- We need to do a couple of things to finish defining our multipolygon.
-First, notice that we already have one tag defined for us, *type=multipolygon*.
+- Notice that we already have one tag defined for us, *type=multipolygon*.
 We need to add one more tag that defines the kind of object which the relation represents.
 We must add a tag that says *building=yes*.
 - Click in the tag box and add this tag.

 ![Building yes][]

-- Next we need to define what are called **roles**.
+- The **roles** have already been properly assigned to the ways.
 Each member of a relation has a role, which indicates what that member's purpose is.
 In this case, the role of the outside polygon must be defined as **outer** and the role of the two inner polygons must be defined as **inner**.
 These are the roles that are available for members of a multipolygon.
-- In the lower left panel select each member in the list.
-You can see the member that is selected will be highlighted in the map window.
-Enter **outer** and **inner** for the correct polygons.

-![Outer or inner role][]

 - Click OK and your multipolygon relation is complete!

-![New multipolygon][]

 When you create a multipolygon like this it will be rendered on the map like so: